 Myth: Taking Opioid Painkillers Leads to Drug Addiction

-We’ve all read sensational stories of celebrity addiction.
+We’ve all read sensational stories of addiction.
 So it’s no surprise that many people with chronic pain fear that taking opioids will result in drug addiction.
 As a result, some people with terrible chronic pain refuse medication that could really help them.

 "When they're taken in the short-term and used as directed, the risk of becoming addicted to an opioid medication is very, very low," says Cohen.